-Cozy up your breakfast with a stack of Brown Butter Pumpkin Pancakes!
-Brown butter and spices really adds a special touch to these delicious pumpkin pancakes.
-Your weekend needs these pancakes!
+Create cozy Saturday morning vibes with these Brown Butter Pumpkin Pancakes!
+Brown butter and warm earthy spices really add a special touch to these delicious pumpkin pancakes!
+Yields 16 pancakes or about 8 (2 pancake) servings.

-Also in October, my youngest, Malloree has a birthday.
-She turned twelve yesterday, and so I made one of her favorite things so when she woke up on her big day she could have pancakes for breakfast.
+I love the slight chill in the air, the leaves are starting to change and pumpkin everything.
+More importantly, our youngest Malloree has a birthday!
+Her birthday was on the 6th and so I made one of her favorite things (all things pumpkin) so when she woke up on her big day she could have pancakes for breakfast.

 To Make These Brown Butter Pumpkin Pancakes You Will Need:

 - unbleached all-purpose flour – The base for the pancake batter.

 - baking powder – It provides lift and is what makes pancakes light and fluffy.

 - baking soda – Reacts with the buttermilk to make these light and airy.

 - fine salt – Helps balance the sweetness and enhances all the flavors.

 - cinnamon (ground) – Lends a distinct warm and woodsy flavor.

 - nutmeg (ground) – Warm, aromatic with subtle hints of clove.